(Translate this site)

 But even after all the preparation, when it came down to actually doing it, Sym discovered within herself a towering wall of reluctance.

-Though frustrated by Sym's reluctance to physically 'go all the way', I also experienced a certain delight in the irony.
-For here was this beautiful goddess of a woman (with her continuing transformations both virtual and physical, she looked better every day)-- powerful enough to burn me to a cinder in a second-- as timid as a twentieth century virgin her first time out!
+Though frustrated by Sym's resistance to physically 'go all the way', I also experienced a certain amusement from the irony.
+For here was this beautiful goddess of a woman (with her continuing transformations both virtual and physical, she looked better every day)-- powerful enough to burn me to a cinder in a second-- as timid as a twentieth century virgin, her first time out!

-It was a bit of a shock to me to realize that Sym truly was a virgin.
+It had come as a bit of a shock to me to realize that Sym truly was a virgin.
 Indeed, she was technically more a virgin than any girl from my own time.
 Because twentieth century virgins in the teenage social circles had usually been female since birth; possessed at least fourteen to sixteen years of experience of being feminine, and of possessing a sexual identity (even if only an immature one).
-Sym on the other hand had only turned physically female a matter of days before.
+Sym on the other hand, had only turned physically female a matter of days before.

-Too, twentieth century females had experienced physical contact all their lives, long before their first sexual escapades.
-They'd floated in their mother's womb for nine months.
-Doctors had delivered and examined them.
-Parents had hugged and carried them.
-Siblings and friends had fought and played and slept alongside them.
+Too, twentieth century females had experienced physical contact all of their lives, long before their first sexual escapades.
+They'd floated in their mother's womb for nine months; doctors had delivered and examined them; parents had hugged and carried them; siblings and friends had fought and played with them, as well as slept alongside them.

 Sym though had never physically touched another being in her life.